 Your ancestor’s death record is one of those things that you’re supposed to have.
 Let’s face it — death is one event that is certain to take place at some point.
-Plus, death records are usually filled will all sorts of genealogical goodness.
+Plus, death records are usually filled with all sorts of genealogical goodness.
 But sometimes there’s that ancestor who just doesn’t cooperate.
 You’ve looked and looked, but the record cannot be found.
 Why can’t you find that death record?
 Here are some possible reasons, plus some things you can do about it.

 1. The Area Didn’t Keep Death Records When Your Ancestor Died

 Not every place started keeping civil death records at the same time.
 Vermont started keeping civil vital records (including deaths) around 1760.
 Ohio didn’t start until 1867.
 Indiana began in 1882.